song21010117/qu.github.io/content/research/Harmonic noise suppression and aliasing signal separation for vibroseis data.md

 ---
-title: "Average-derivative Optimized 21-Point and Improved 25-Point Forward Modeling and Full Waveform Inversion in Frequency Domain"
+title: "Harmonic noise suppression and aliasing signal separation for vibroseis data"
-subtitle: "- 2023-11-03"
+subtitle: "- "
 summary: We present a multiscale fusion network with shot record attention (MFNSR) module, which can construct velocity models directly from the original seismic record.
 The proposed network can obtain fine-grained complete semantic information in the shot record by multilayer fusion operation.
 authors:
 - Jing Lu